dsathyakumar/Trees/binary-tree/construct/array-binaryTree-leetcode/editorial.md

     'A',
     'B', 'C',
     'G', null, 'D', 'E',
-    null, null, null, null, 'F', null
+    null, null, null, null, 'F'
  ]
  ```
- The NULL node in Level = 2, does not introduce 2 more NULL nodes in Level 3.
+- The NULL node in Level = 2, does not introduce 2 more NULL nodes in Level 3.
- Every level k, DOES NOT have 2 ^ k nodes.
+- Every level k, DOES NOT have 2 ^ k nodes.
+- Also, once the last level is reached (level = 3), and once all valid child nodes are filled, the rest of the NULL nodes are not included.
+  (For eg) Node E has node F as the left and a NULL as its RIGHT.
+This NULL is not included)